 Back to All Events

-ETS, Carbon Markets and Sustainable Aviation: Compliance, Strategy, and Opportunities
+ETS, Carbon Markets and Sustainable Aviation

 The course also delves into the principles and practices of monitoring, reporting, and verification (MRV) in line with the Monitoring and Reporting Regulation (MRR).
 Crucially, it focuses on sustainable aviation fuels (SAF) and their role in decarbonising aviation.
 Participants will understand SAF treatment within the EU and UK ETS and compare SAF treatment under CORSIA versus the EU and UK ETS.